YasinMorpurgo/Reverse-Emergency-Signal/README.md

 ### Help Wanted!

 If you have any ideas/coding experience please feel free to join and help get those in need out of tough spots.

+#### flaregun.co.uk

+Got an domain address, will soon work out a host to  go with.
+At the minute using fasthosts, but will update